SticsRPacks/SticsOnR/README.md

 a `linux` operating system, the java version must be consistent with the JavaStics version

 - for JavaStics 1.41, java version must be at most a Java 8 version
--   for the latest JavaStics 1.5.0 version, java version must be a Java 11 version, and only STICS version 10.0.0 can be used
+- from the JavaStics 1.5.0 version, java version must be a Java 11 version, and only STICS version 10.0.0 can be used

 So, for adapting the java version to the JavaStics version some manipulations must be done either by switching between versions through